 Provide a brief description (no more than one page) of the applicant's program to be funded by the Adult Education and Family Literacy Act Grant Program.
-This summary does not count toward the 16-page narrative page limit.
+This summary does not count toward the narrative page limit.

 The following criteria will be used by reviewers to evaluate the application as a whole.
 In order for the application for only adult education and literacy services (WIOA Sec.
 222 (a)(1)) to be recommended for funding, it must receive at least 151 points out of the 216 possible points, and all required elements must be addressed.
-In order for the application for only Integrated English Literacy and Civics Education program (WIOA Sec.
-243) or both adult education and literacy services (WIOA Sec.
-222 (a)(1)) and Integrated English Literacy and Civics Education program (WIOA Sec.
-243) to be recommended for funding, it must receive at least 181 points out of the 258 possible points, and all required elements must be addressed.
 An application that receives a score of 0 on any required elements will not be funded.